cypress-io/cypress/docs/source/guides/integrating-cypress/dashboard-organizations.md

 ## User Roles

-User's can be assigned roles that affect their access to certain features of the [Dashboard](https://on.cypress.io/dashboard).
+User's can be assigned roles that affect their access to certain features of the {% url 'Dashboard' https://on.cypress.io/dashboard %}.

 - **Member:** Can see the projects, runs, and keys.
 - **Admin:** Can also invite, edit and delete users.